Snowflake Row-Level Security

 Setting up row-based security in Satori decouples security controls from the data infrastructure and enables policies not to require in-depth knowledge about the data itself.
 Such control can be set over all relevant tables and warehouses using one policy.

 This is an example of a real-life Satori row-based security policy companies apply for GDPR compliance.
 It verifies if the user is using the US_TEAM role, and, if they are, the policy checks if any customer data is retrieved (this is a tag that may be configured to include any data you would like to limit access to).
 In a case where the data is not filtered only for US customers, the request is blocked (action: block):

 - name: Prevent US Team from Accessing EU Customer Data (GDPR) action: block identity_tags: - identity.datastore.role::us_team data_tags: - customer_data - NOT filtered_by_us

 Advantages of Satori Row-Based Security

 You receive the entirety of Satori benefits, such as Universal Audit to quickly handle security and compliance issues in your data stores, out-of-the-box data classification, data analytics, and advanced security policies.

-You can set policies which will be applied to all your data stores.
+You can set policies that will be applied to all your data stores.
 Doing so can save a lot of time and risk in setting up the access control and maintaining it.

 Satori has the identity context from your identity provider.
 This means that you can set up row-based security based on data derived from Okta or other IDPs without having to incorporate this information into your data warehouse.